Creating a Value Prop

 Having a value proposition written down and rehearsed is also a great way to have something on hand for training staff members or partners who participate in your business.

-If everyone is on the same page, your message to prospects and customers alike will be clear and your team will come off confident.
+If everyone is on the same page, your message to prospects and customers will be clear and your team will come off confident.
 Think of your value proposition as your business constitution, everyone should understand what it says and means.

 But remember, the purpose of your value proposition is to help your audience make a decision about using your product or services.
 So a well-written one will should ultimately be crafted to help you to grow your business.